orblivion/desert-atlas/generate-data/README.md

 [Install golang](https://go.dev/doc/install) if you haven't already.
 In the `go-pmtiles` directory, just run `go build`.
 The executable will end up in the right place.

+### ~~Lazy~~ Pragmatic and efficient option:

+#### mkgmap splitter

+Get the latest zip, extract the contents into the "splitter" directory.
+I made a handy script in this directory:

+./get-mkgmap-splitter.sh

+#### tilemaker and go-pmtiles

-### ~~Lazy~~ Pragmatic and efficient option: Get the release that corresponds to the tag currently checked out in the submodule:
+Get the release that corresponds to the tag currently checked out in the submodule:

 * https://github.com/systemed/tilemaker/releases/
 * https://github.com/protomaps/go-pmtiles/releases